pierrelefevre/ticketmaestro/README.md

 (8. Tickets, if unused, can be returned by users with the 'returnTicket' function during the sale.)

 ## Testing
 Testing of the contract can happen using the automated tool HardHat (file EventTicket_test.js).
+There are 42 tests covering 100% of the statements in various ways.

 ## Progress tracking
 View the [checklist](grading-checklist.md).